-The possession or consumption of alcohol without authorisation is a serious offence.
 The consumption of alcoholic drinks is restricted to senior students (Grade 12), who may drink a limited amount of beer or wine in designated establishments on Saturday evenings, or at school-organised events with prior approval.
 Grade 11 and Grade 12 students may drink a limited amount of wine or beer at a house seniors social event, at which no younger students are present.
 Consumption is restricted to the level legally permissible to drive a car in Switzerland (0.4g/l).
 In practical terms, consumption should not exceed 2 x 33 cl beer OR 2 x 10 cl wine (not fortified).
 Students will be obliged to take an alcohol test if unauthorised or excessive consumption of alcohol is suspected.
 Any attempt to cheat or a refusal to comply will be interpreted as an admission of guilt.
 There should be no containers of alcohol (i.e. bottles or cans), whether empty or not, in a student's possession.